Obesity is generally caused by eating too much and moving too little.

 - drinking too many sugary drinks – including soft drinks and fruit juice

-- comfort eating – if you feel depressed or have low self-esteem, you may eat to make yourself feel better
+- comfort eating – if you have low self-esteem or feel depressed, you may eat to make yourself feel better

-Unhealthy eating habits tend to run in families, as you learn bad eating habits from your parents when you are young and continue them into adulthood.
+Unhealthy eating habits tend to run in families.
+You may learn bad eating habits from your parents when you're young and continue them into adulthood.

 Lack of physical activity